lzkelley/illpy_lib/README.rst

-illpy - Python Package for Illustris simulation data
+illpy_lib - Python Package for Illustris simulation data
 ====================================================

-**illpy** is a package designed to access and analyze data produced from the Illustris Simulations http://www.illustris-project.org/w/index.php/The_Simulations
+**illpy_lib** is a package designed to access and analyze data produced from the Illustris Simulations http://www.illustris-project.org/w/index.php/The_Simulations

 The package contains two primary modules,